 - passport number and country of issue, if you're nominating an international driver.

-- your organisation's Roads and Maritime Services customer number (if applicable)
+- your organisation's Transport for NSW customer number (if applicable)

 - acknowledgement that you're aware of the penalties for making a false nomination.